OpenVisualCloud/VDI-Toolkit/modules/Examples/MDSCMRDASample/README.md

 .\MDSCMRDASampleApp.exe
 ```

-To read from the published rtsp stream, you can use ffplay in your client machine:
+To read from the published RTSP stream, you can use ffplay in your client machine:
 ```bash
 ffplay -x 1920 -y 1080 -rtsp_transport tcp rtsp://${Host_IP}:38554/screencap0
 ```